 Crisis Three: The Cultural Crisis

-The third great crisis, by the reckoning of JD Nobody‘s friend, arrived about 70 years after the previous crisis – just in time for 9-11 to formally kick off the next crisis cycle.
+By the reckoning of JD Nobody‘s friend, the third great crisis arrived about 70 years after the previous crisis – just in time for 9-11 to formally kick off the next crisis cycle.
 9-11 was primarily a cultural attack rather than a military attack.
 JD Nobody‘s friend viewed this cultural crisis as probably the most serious of the crises because it goes to the heart of everything the nation is.

 Everyone alive at the time of the first two crises could see the troubles everywhere, whereas a cultural crisis is much more intangible and invisible.
 People know that something is very wrong but cannot clearly articulate what it is.

 The more we reflect on the times in which we live, the more we notice the similarities between today and the times at the bottom of the Great Depression in 1932–1933.
 Both situations have involved colossal political upheavals having many similar crisis attributes.
 Emotions often transcend logic when such crises deepen.